-We have found that there is a vast wealth of information that is within the reach of people and organizations with access to the internet.
-In the process of developing MPIP, we found that these were often difficult to find.
-The links below provide a “short cut” to some of the more important places on the web to obtain a variety of information that might be useful for the development of more specialized information about communities.
-Please enjoy your surfing, and be sure to alert us if any of the links are either broken or have particularly slow loading times.
+MPIP has found that there is a vast wealth of information that is within the reach of people and organizations with access to the internet.
+However, these resources were often difficult to find.
+The links below provide a “short cut” to some of the more important sites on the web from which one can obtain a variety of information that might be useful for the development of more specialized indicators of community conditions.

 Community Indicators—Basic information about other efforts to develop community indicators